-Note: the CaO calculation is given below.
+Note: the CaO calculation is given later in this article.
 Thus, changes in cardiac output, hemoglobin saturation, and hemoglobin concentration all affect oxygen delivery.

-Oxygen is measured in the blood in three ways: partial pressure of dissolved oxygen, the concentration of oxygen, and saturation of hemoglobin.
-Dissolved oxygen is obtained from arterial blood gas (ABG) measurements, and is reported as partial pressure.
-Henry’s law dictates that the amount of dissolved oxygen in plasma water is equal to the PO times the solubility constant of oxygen in the blood, which is determined to be 0.003 mL / mmHg O / dL blood.
+Oxygen is measured in the blood in three ways: partial pressure of dissolved oxygen, oxygen concentration, and hemoglobin saturation.
+Dissolved oxygen is obtained from arterial blood gas (ABG) measurements and is reported as partial pressure.
+Henry's law dictates that the amount of dissolved oxygen in plasma water equals the PO times the solubility constant of oxygen in the blood, which is determined to be 0.003 mL / mmHg O / dL blood.
 This PO is 40 mmHg in the venous and 100 mmHg in the arterial blood.
 Oxygen first has to dissolve in blood before it can bind to hemoglobin.
-The amount of dissolved O2 depends on the oxygen gradient between the alveoli and blood, as well as the ease at which oxygen can move through the alveolar lung tissue itself.
-(Basically, the parameters involved in the Fick’s law of diffusion.
+The amount of dissolved O2 depends on the oxygen gradient between the alveoli and blood and the ease at which oxygen can move through the alveolar lung tissue itself, also known as the parameters involved in Fick's law of diffusion.

-The most important clinical test in assessing the efficacy of oxygen transportation is the concentration of oxygen (CaO); this is because the vast majority of oxygen in the blood is bound to hemoglobin, while a minimal amount dissolves in plasma water.
+The most critical clinical test in assessing the efficacy of oxygen transportation is the concentration of oxygen (CaO).
+Most oxygen in the blood is bound to hemoglobin, while a minimal amount dissolves in plasma water.
 Furthermore, the oxygen-carrying capacity of hemoglobin is empirically determined to be 1.34 mL O2 / g Hbg.
 Thus, when the hemoglobin concentration, hemoglobin saturation (SaO), and PO are known, we can calculate the total oxygen concentration of the blood using the following equation:

 CaO = 1.34 * [Hgb] * (SaO / 100) + 0.003 * PaO2.

 The saturation of hemoglobin (SaO2) is another measure of the efficacy of oxygen transport and is the ratio of oxygen bound to hemoglobin divided by the total hemoglobin.
-This can be determined noninvasively in a clinical setting through the use of pulse oximetry, which measures differences in absorption of specific wavelengths o flight by oxygenated and deoxygenated hemoglobin in the blood.
+Saturation can be determined noninvasively in a clinical setting through the use of pulse oximetry, which measures differences in absorption of specific wavelengths o flight by oxygenated and deoxygenated hemoglobin in the blood.
 Normal levels should be about 80-100% oxygen saturation of Hb.
-The limitations of this technique are because it is a ratio tied to total hemoglobin and thus cannot detect anemia or polycythemia.
-Additionally, pulse oximetry cannot detect anemia or that oxygenated hemoglobin is indistinguishable from hemoglobin that is bound to carbon monoxide.
-Thus, a person who has suffered exposure to high levels of carbon monoxide may have a normal oxygen saturation as indicated by pulse oximetry, despite lower levels of oxygen bound to hemoglobin.
+This technique's limitations are that it is a ratio tied to total hemoglobin and thus cannot detect anemia or polycythemia.
+Additionally, pulse oximetry cannot detect anemia or that oxygenated hemoglobin is indistinguishable from hemoglobin bound to carbon monoxide.
+Therefore, a person who has suffered exposure to high levels of carbon monoxide may have a normal oxygen saturation as indicated by pulse oximetry, despite lower levels of oxygen bound to hemoglobin.

 A persistent reduction in oxygen transportation capacity is most often the result of anemia.
 The definition of anemia is a decrease in the total amount of hemoglobin in the blood (generally less than 13.5 g / dL in males and 12.5 g / dL in females), which results in reduced carrying capacity for oxygen.
-Anemia can result from disorders leading to the impaired production of hemoglobin (e.g., iron, B12, or folate deficiency), or by the accelerated destruction of hemoglobin, often the result of a defect in hemoglobin structure.
+Anemia can result from disorders leading to the impaired production of hemoglobin (e.g., iron, B12, or folate deficiency) or the accelerated destruction of hemoglobin, often resulting from a defect in hemoglobin structure.

-Thalassemias are an important class of inherited disorders resulting in defective production of hemoglobin.
-An individual with thalassemia has a mutation which impairs production of the globin polypeptide chain of hemoglobin.
-Thalassemias are classified based upon the number of genes mutated or absent, and whether they encode the alpha globin chain or the beta globin chain.
+Thalassemias are an essential class of inherited disorders resulting in the defective production of hemoglobin.
+An individual with thalassemia has a mutation that impairs the production of the globin polypeptide chain of hemoglobin.
+Thalassemias are classified based on the number of genes mutated or absent and whether they encode the alpha or beta-globin chains.
 While the presentations and severity of thalassemias vary significantly, they all result in a quantitative defect in hemoglobin production.